Mission

 Gordon Hartschuh | Crew Chief

-Gordon was introduced to ASR in the early 2010s and began putting in time on Frisco steam locomotive No. 1352 in Taylorville, Ill..
-He has held the position of Crew Chief since the launch of the 2100 restoration project, where he is tasked with overseeing our volunteer crew and the restoration activities they accomplish every week, ensuring our work sessions are as safe, productive and organized as possible.
+Gordon was introduced to ASR in the early 2010s and began putting in time on the organization’s first steam locomotive, Frisco No. 1352 in Taylorville, Ill..
+He has held the position of Crew Chief since the launch of No. 250’s restoration, where he oversees our volunteer crew and the restoration activities they complete each week, ensuring our work sessions are as safe, productive, and organized as possible.
 Before leading ASR’s crew, Gordon spent 26 years leading the crew of the Bath Township Fire Department near Akron, Ohio, as part of a three-decade career in firefighting.
-Since retirement, Gordon has also volunteered for the Cuyahoga Valley Scenic Railroad, where he currently serves as a conductor and locomotive engineer.
-In his free time, Gordon enjoys model railroading in the steam-to-diesel transition era and is also a passionate fisherman.
+Since retirement, Gordon has also been a part of the Cuyahoga Valley Scenic Railroad, where he currently serves as a conductor and locomotive engineer.
+In his free time, Gordon enjoys model railroading, with a focus on the steam-to-diesel transition era, and is also a passionate fisherman.

 Greg Brown | Director of Philanthropic Relations

-Since becoming a member of ASR in late 2015, Greg and fellow volunteer Tom Gross spearheaded the ultrasound thickness testing of the 2100’s boiler and firebox, totaling tens of thousands of readings.
+Since becoming a member of ASR in late 2015, Greg has had a hand in nearly every restoration project on No. 250, most notably spearheading the ultrasound thickness testing of the boiler and firebox.
 His position as Director of Philanthropic Relations sees him meeting and corresponding with those who take a philanthropic interest in American Steam Railroad and its projects, such as foundations, government officials, business leaders and private donors.
-A Reading, Pa., native, Greg was raised in a family of railroad fans on a steady diet of the Reading Company, including formative memories of the Iron Horse Rambles which featured the 2100 in operation.
-He is a 1976 graduate of Middle Tennessee State University with a Bachelor’s Degree in Aviation Management, and he was a pilot for Capitol Air from 1980 to 1984 and American Airlines from then to 2013.
+A Reading native, Greg was raised in a family of railroad fans on a steady diet of the Reading Company, including formative memories of the Iron Horse Rambles, which featured No. 250 in operation.
+He is a 1976 graduate of Middle Tennessee State University with a Bachelor’s Degree in Aviation Management, and he was a pilot for Capitol Air from 1980 to 1984 and American Airlines from 1984 to 2013.
 Happily retired, he resides in Chardon, Ohio, with his wife of over 40 years.

 Nick Martin | Social Media Committee Chairperson

 An ASR member and volunteer since 2019, Nick became Video & Media Assistant in 2021 and took on the roles of writer, director and editor for the monthly video updates in 2022.
-In 2023, he helped establish the Social Media Committee to administer and strategize ASR’s digital marketing.
+In 2023, he established the Social Media Committee, and in 2025, he was instrumental in the concept, planning and success of No. 250’s 80th Birthday Open House.
 He was named by Trains Magazine as a Young Gun in Railroad Preservation for his contributions to ASR.
-Outside of ASR, Nick independently produces documentary-style short films on rail-related subjects, which has led him to collaborate with organizations such as the Fort Wayne Railroad Historical Society, the East Broad Top Railroad, the Steam Railroading Institute, the Pennsylvania Railroad T1 Trust and the Strasburg Rail Road.
+Outside of ASR, Nick has collaborated with organizations such as the Fort Wayne Railroad Historical Society, FMW Solutions, the T1 Trust, the Strasburg Rail Road, the East Broad Top Railroad, the Steam Railroading Institute and others in various marketing, multimedia and event-planning work.
 He previously served the Midwest Railway Preservation Society from 2021 to 2023 on the Steam Locomotive 4070 Committee.
-He is currently pursuing a Bachelor’s Degree in Film & Media from Cleveland State University.
+He is currently pursuing a Bachelor of Fine Arts in Film & Media from Cleveland State University.

 In 2014, ASR surprised the railroad preservation industry by signing a multi-year lease for Reading Company steam locomotive No. 2100 and completing a 2,200-mile railroad move to Cleveland, Ohio.
-The historic locomotive is now undergoing a restoration to operating condition where upon completion, it will debut in striking red, white and blue colors as American Freedom Train No. 250.
+The historic locomotive is now undergoing a restoration to operating condition, and will debut in striking red, white and blue colors as American Freedom Train No. 250.

 Reading No. 2100